-- Cloth face coverings required on all crew/cast when they are around others or when six (6) feet distance cannot be maintained (talent and cast exempt only while filming).
-All crew/cast who have contact other crew/cast during their shift(s) are offered, at no cost, a cloth face covering.
-The covering is to be worn by the crew/cast at all times during the workday when in contact or likely to come into contact with others.
-Crew/cast need not wear a cloth face covering when alone. - ☐ Production shall be required to have sufficient sanitation/hand washing stations.
-Productions shall be required to maintain physical distancing where possible. - ☐ Food handling (catering/craft services) required to follow Mobile Food Vendor Protocols (Appendix J).
+Cloth face coverings required on all crew/cast when they are around others or when six (6) feet distance cannot be maintained (talent and cast exempt only while filming).
+All crew/cast who have contact othe crew/cast during their shift(s) are offered, at no cost, a cloth face covering.
+The covering is to be worr by the crew/cast at all times during the except where the cast/crew is working in a vehicle, office, o room alone.
+Employees who have been instructed by their medical provider that they should not wear a face covering should wear a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
+A drape that is form fitting under the chin is preferred.
+Masks with one-way valves should not be used.

-FILMING-RESIDENTIAL
+- ☐ Production shall be required to have sufficient sanitation/hand washing stations. - ☐ Productions shall be required to maintain physical distancing where possible. - Food handling (catering/craft services) required to follow Mobile Food Vendor Protocols (Appendix J).

+FILMING - ON SET